Perelandra0x309/secure-im/favorites.md

 <li>Integrity of the system: The infrastructure that the application runs on is trustworthy and messages can be verified to be unaltered.</li>
 <li>Resistance to disruption: It would be difficult for any one agent to disable the messaging system, for example by targeting the system's servers.</li>
 </ul>

+<h3>Country of Jurisdiction:</h3>
+Another aspect of each messenger to consider is the legal jurisdiction each app is subject to.
+This is usually determined by the incorporated status and country of the organization that controls the servers and codebase for the messaging system.
+Physical server location is not always a factor, for example a server located anywhere in the world is still considered under the jurisdiction of the country where the controlling organization is incorporated.<br />
+There are various international intelligence sharing agreements, the most well known being the so called &quot;5 eyes&quot;, &quot;9 eyes&quot; and &quot;14 eyes&quot; countries.
+If your data is protected well enough (encryption) and you are able to remain anonymous online then the country of jurisdiction may not be the primary deciding factor for everyday citizens.
+But if you require extra security the jurisdiction may be more important.
+You can read more about the &quot;eyes&quot; at <a href="https://restoreprivacy.com/5-eyes-9-eyes-14-eyes/">https://restoreprivacy.com/5-eyes-9-eyes-14-eyes/</a>.

 <div class="w3-row">
 	<h2><strong>Level 1: Beginner</strong></h2>